saucelabs/sauce-docs/docs/secure-connections/ipsec-vpn.md

 The Sauce IPSec Proxy solution provides you with a static, secure connection, through which you can run live and automated tests on all Sauce Labs virtual machines and real devices.

-Depending on the type of test you want to run, you may need to include certain desired capabilities in your test script.
+Depending on the type of test you want to run, you may need to include certain capabilities in your test script.
 See below for use case examples.

 ### Automated Testing
 To connect to Sauce Labs real and virtual devices, assign your Sauce IPSec Proxy tunnel to the appropriate [Data Center Endpoint](/basics/data-center-endpoints/data-center-endpoints) in your test automation script.